-I wanted to paint the way I felt about my life with Buddhism, especially as a woman living in the United states, since there was a big difference from what I experienced in Japan.
-In the 1980s, many women were practicing Buddhism which eventually led to the women’s spirituality movement and became the significance of American Buddhism.
+I wanted to paint the way I felt about my life with Buddhism.
+Especially as a woman living in the United States, there was a noticeable difference from what I had experienced in Japan.
+In the 1980s, many women were practicing Buddhism which eventually led to the women’s spirituality movement, a significant era in American Buddhism.
 There were few female Buddhas so I thought I had to create it – I made an effort to transform male deities into female deities.
-Over the years, I have painted the deities that I felt that I could identify myself with.
-For an example, If I want to be strong, I create a Goddess of compassion with a sword to cut through my illusions.
-In 1982, I was lay-ordained in the Soto Zen tradition and received the name, Ekai, "Merciful Sea" – Yumyo "mysterious depth knowing".
+Over the years, I have painted the deities that I felt that I could identify with.
+For example, if I needed strength, I created a Goddess of Compassion with a sword to cut through my illusions.
+In 1982, I was lay ordained in the Soto Zen tradition and received the name Ekai ("merciful sea") Yumyo ("mysterious depth of knowing").